NDeeSeee/PTEN-Colorectal-Cancer/README.md

 # PTEN-Colorectal-Cancer
-Here you can find calculations of hotspots and mutational signatures for PTEN CRC.
+Identification of single-residue hotspots and mutation-enriched amino acid stretches along the primary sequence of PTEN is implemented as Excel worksheet.
+Identification of 3D hotspots is implemented in Python.
+Identification of mutations compatible with some mutational signatures is implemented in R.